schuoz/schuoz.github.io/_pages/about.md

 🔬 My research interests are in Biodiversity monitoring with remote sensing and machine learning!

-📚 I'm currently working towards my PhD's Thesis "Biodiversity Monitoing 🌍 in large rivers with remote sensing 🛰️ and environmental DNA 🧬".
+📚 I'm currently working towards my PhD Thesis "Biodiversity Monitoing 🌍 in large rivers with remote sensing 🛰️ and environmental DNA 🧬".

 ## 👨🏻‍🔬 Professional Experience
-Currently I am working as a **PhD student Researcher** at the Ecosystems and Landscape Evolution group at the ETH Zurich under the supervision of Prof. Dr. Loïc Pellissier and Prof. Dr. Jan Dirk Wegner working on **Combining remote sensing and eDNA for large river biodiversity monitoring**.
+Currently I am working as a **PhD student Researcher** at the Ecosystems and Landscape Evolution group at ETH Zurich under the supervision of Prof. Dr. Loïc Pellissier and Prof. Dr. Jan Dirk Wegner working on **Combining remote sensing and eDNA for large river biodiversity monitoring**.
 Additionally, I have professional experience serving as a **Scientific Advisor** at Riverkin.
 There I worked on provding remote sensing and biodiversity conservation expertise for building hydorlogical observtory network using Riverkin's highly integrated sensors.